 Spambots crawl the web looking for ways to share unsolicited content.
 They look for email addresses, forums, and contact forms.
-So, if you have a Form Block on your site, there's a chance you'll receive spam.
+So, if you have a form block on your site, there's a chance you'll receive spam.

 Form spam when using an email address

-These spam form submissions often:
+Spam form submissions often:

 - Use a string of random letters and numbers in the subject field

 - Ask you to click a link to make a "secure payment" for something